HassanCorrigan/dj-profile/README.md

 This project uses dropbox to store audio links.
 To setup, first upload your chosen audio to dropbox.
 Click share link to generate a link for the file.

-Add these links for your audio source and photos in the [data.json](./src/data.json) file.
+Add these links for your audio sources, photos, covers and peaks in the [data.json](./src/data.json) file.

 ### Pre-generated waveforms

 If you are planning to host longer audio sources, and are concerned about the performance impact of rendering the waveform on track load, you can instead pre-generate the waveform and serve that data instead.

-Wavesurfer.js is used for generating the audio waveforms, they have a guide on how to pre-generate the peaks file required available [here](https://wavesurfer-js.org/faq/).
+Wavesurfer.js is used for generating the audio waveforms, they have a guide on how to pre-generate the peaks file required, available [here](https://wavesurfer-js.org/faq/).

 ## Development